harmonicalchemy/modular-emacs/README.md

 If you find glitches please let me know...
 I need your knowledge for that part...
 I will give you credit for any Windows solutions you provide.
 I had some problems with _(unwanted)_ scroll bars showing up on new frames _(after initial frame)_ and read about others having this problem on Windows...
 I found a simple _(best practice)_ for Mac OS and Linux, but don't know if it will work on Windows...

 I added some _(commented out)_ code to: `.../lisp/modules/06-interface.el` after reading some things on Stack Exchange about problems with scroll bars on Windows...
 You could un-comment this code and try it if you are having the same problems...
-Let me know if that works...
+If that works for you, please open up an Issue about that and I will update this doc to let everyone else know...
 Thanks!

 ## My Commitment: